 Letters to the Editor

-The Alameda Sun received a copy of this letter addressed to the city council.
+The Alameda Sun received a copy of this letter to San Francisco Chronicle columnist Chip Johnson.

 I have always enjoyed your articles in the San Francisco Chronicle since they were factual and not based on politics.
 Your article on Alameda “Building homes, not a fortress, in Alameda,” with statements by Alameda’s City Manager John Russo, is the complete opposite.

 Measure A was not put in place as a growth initiative, but rather to stop the tearing down of all the Victorian-era homes that are part of the history of Alameda.
 The measure had nothing to do with keeping out minority residents.
 Your article basically implies that long-time residents of Alameda are racist, which I take great exception to.

 There are terrific people living in our city and in my opinion they have always been open minded and fair.
 However, I think your article has another purpose and that is to support the City Manager’s quest to have hundreds of new houses or apartments built in Alameda, which Russo states will “create new jobs.”